Access Period: 90 Days

 - Instructor follow up to your content questions

-- 1.5 CEUs*/Certificate of Achievement (with satisfactory post-test score)
+- 1.4 CEUs*/Certificate of Achievement (with satisfactory learning assessment score)

 SAE "e-Seminars" are electronically delivered seminars featuring full-motion video illustrated with synchronized presentation slides. e-Seminars are based on some of SAE's most highly attended and rated classroom seminars.

 - Windows 7, 8 (Apple OSX and Unix/Linux are not supported but may work)